emrichmp/myBPI/dev_planning.md

 [X] - Style inputs and space them
 [X] - RESTRUCTURE STYLING
 [X] - Solve bug of calendar collision not working
-[] - button for pulling current data
+[X] - button for pulling current data
-[] - handle fetch request
+[] - pull current data when component mounts and then display it [] - handle fetch request
 [] - Setup table to show json response
 [] - figure how to handle bad req